juliaigz/Android_Timber/README.md

 ```
 ![image](https://github.com/juliaigz/Android_Timber/assets/40221707/fd890a46-b0db-46b7-bef8-5d9f881a74ea)

-You can check the logs here:
+When we run the application we can check the logs in the Logcat;  You can check the logs in ths image:

 ![image](https://github.com/juliaigz/Android_Timber/assets/40221707/16aff680-c0b5-48b6-882c-897c36586fbf)